Booster Setup

 Configure a static IP for the Booster and consider adding a Domain Name within the DNS for this IP.

-macOS and Windows can be configured using the Settings.
-However, Debian will require some command line configuration.
+macOS and Windows Boosters can be configured through Settings.
+Debian Boosters require command-line network configuration.

 Debian IP Setup